SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 [Hyperlink](www.google.com)

 ## Inserting Images
 Sometimes you might want to add an image into your final document.
-This could be a figure that you've made outside of R for example.
-This is easy to add in using R Markdown.
+For example, his could be a figure that you've made outside of R. This is easy to add to your document using R Markdown.
 You need to use the following syntax:

 \!\[](path/to/image.png)

-So far example, if I had the following image of my coding cat saved in ~/Documents/AberdeenStudyGroup, I'd insert this image into my R markdown as follows:
+So far example, if I had the following image of a coding cat saved in ~/Documents/AberdeenStudyGroup, I'd insert this image into my R markdown script as follows:

 \!\[](~/Documents/AberdeenStudyGroup/coding_cat.png)